baobazses/knockout.clear/README.md

     cd knockout.clear
     npm install

 That will run the command-line tests.
-There is a further minor test for the `execute` binding that you can run by opening the runner page in your browser:
+There is a further minor test for the `keepAlive` binding that you can run by opening the runner page in your browser:

     spec/runner.html